Horizontal Axis - Four Columns

 The horizontal axis of the Literacy with ICT Developmental Continuum is composed of four columns that break down each Big Idea as a developmental sequence that follow Pearson and Gallagher's “Gradual Release of Responsibility” Model of Explicit Instruction.

-(Manitoba Education and Training, Independent Together, 2003)
+(Manitoba Education and Early Childhood Learning, Independent Together, 2003)

 A simpler representation of this model can be seen as follows: